Pritykumari253/fastapi-gemini-ai/README.md

 **Authenticated Request**
 For a higher rate limit, we can authenticate by providing a JWT token.
 I made sure to replace GENERATED_TOKEN with a valid token.

+**Configuration**
+You can configure the system prompt by editing the src/prompts/system_prompt.md file.

+**Rate Limiting**
+The API implements rate limiting to prevent abuse.
+You can modify these limits by changing the constants in src/auth/throttling.py:

+GLOBAL_RATE_LIMIT = 3
+GLOBAL_TIME_WINDOW_SECONDS = 60

 **Generating a Test Token**
 The /chat endpoint is protected and requires a JWT token for authentication.
 For testing purposes, we can generate a valid token using jwt.io